 CARiFiT is babywearing fitness and has been carefully created for mothers with babies aged six weeks to nine months old and encourages the safe reintroduction of exercise.
 The nature of the exercises also present an opportunity to get closer to your baby whilst working out.
 The routines focus on restoring your core, strengthening your overall posture, toning key areas and increasing your heart rate, by using a mixture of cardio resistance interval training techniques.

-One of the most important exercises in the CARiFiT portfolio is the squat and the CARiFiT experts are here to explain the importance of this very effective post natal exercise.
+Created and designed by pre-and-post natal specialist Personal Trainer, Vern Hill, in collaboration with global fitness expert, Vicky Mahony, CARiFiT has been certified by top industry and medical professionals.One of the most important exercises in the CARiFiT portfolio is the squat and the CARiFiT experts are here to explain the importance of this very effective post natal exercise.

 There will be many factors that will not only influence when you return to exercise but also what type of exercise you can take part in.

 What to consider when returning to exercise (after your 6 week check OR 12 week if Caesarean delivery):